Trustees

 Evelyn has lived and worked internationally, successfully marketing famous brand names across the USA, Middle East, Canada, and Europe but her heart and home, is in Yorkshire.

-Although currently part of the leadership team for a thriving £200m business, for some time, Evelyn also wanted to use her skills and experience to help those whose lives have been shattered by sexual violence.
+Evelyn also wanted to use her skills and experience to help those whose lives have been shattered by sexual violence.
 So, she jumped at the chance to both become a trustee for Survive and to chair its marketing and fundraising committee.

 Over the long- term Evelyn would like to see a world where Survive’s services are no longer needed.
 Until then, it’s about ensuring Survive flourishes so it can continue to provide its excellent services to those who need it, free of charge.